ttm/music/README.md

 The code is the documentation.
 Code should be very readable to avoid writing unnecessary documentation and duplicating routine representations.
 This adds up to using docstrings to give context to the objects or omitting the docstrings.

 Every feature should be related to at least one legacy/ outline.

-#### package structure
-The modules are:
-* utils.py for small functionalities (e.g. IO and conversions)
-* core/ with basic algorithms derived from the MASS framework
-* synths.py for useful synthesis routines
-* effects.py for effects on a given PCM sonic array
-* structures/ for higher level musical structures such as permutations (and related algebraic groups and change ringing peals), scales, chords, counterpoint, tunings, etc.
-* singing/ for singing with eCantorix
-* legacy/ for musical pieces that are rendered with Music (and might be appreciated directly or used as material to make more music)
-* music/ for remixing materials into new pieces and for generating new pieces from scratch (with arbitrary parametrization)
-* functions.py, a copy of mass/src/aux/functions.py, imported in music/utils.py
-as 'from .functions import * ' but it should be integrated into music package more properly.

 ### usage example